 Inventory Management Feature Availability | Professional and higher plans | Plus and Advanced |

-Product-based businesses will find both Zoho Books and QuickBooks Online reliable for inventory management.
+Product-based businesses will find Zoho Books and QuickBooks Online reliable for inventory management.
 Both let you create an inventory item and manage and track inventory and make any adjustments easily, if needed.

 Zoho Books | QuickBooks Online | |